 CDEC 1321 The Infant and Toddler

 A study of appropriate infant and toddler programs (birth to age 3), including an overview of development, quality routines, learning environments, materials and activities, and teaching/guidance techniques.
 Three lecture hours per week.
-Credit: 3 semester hours

 CDEC 1323 Observation and Assessment